wmboyles/wmboyles.net/projects.md

 description: William Boyles's Projects
 activePage: projects
 header-title: Projects
-header-subtitle: All the listed projects were not related to schoolwork or done for a grade.
+header-subtitle: All the listed projects are personal projects not done for school.
 layout: default
 ---